Legcord/Legcord/README.md

 - You are breaking [Discord ToS](https://discord.com/terms#software-in-discord%E2%80%99s-services) by using ArmCord, but no one has been banned from using it or any of the client mods included.

-## Can I use this on anything other than ARM?
+## Can I use this on anything other than AArch64/Apple Silicon?

 - Yes!
 ArmCord should work normally under Windows, MacOS, and Linux as long as it has Electron support.